 And this year, it’s the young girl’s turn to put the vintage, glittering star on the tree.
 And as the grandmother passes the star to the girl she utters these words:

 Traditions are the stories that families write together.

 These same young ones, now grown, gather at her home for one more family Christmas, before her house is sold.

 Changes have come to the family; mom and dad have divorced, and one daughter is married, with another teetering on the edge of indecision about the married state, even after accepting a ring.
 A failed relationship where the groom got cold feet, along with her own parents’ divorce, fuels her vacillation.
 “Will love last?

-The complicated answer is not easy but endearing.
+The complicated answer for each decision is not easy, but endearing.